Bug report #13096

 Thanks for fixing this...

-#2 Updated by Jean-Louis Stanus about 2 years ago
+#2 Updated by Jean-Louis Stanus over 2 years ago

 Got the same problem i think.
 Question with bounty opened on GIS stack exchange